DorotaMiler/hello-world/README.md

 # hello-world
-short GitHub tutorial on GitHub repository creation
+short GitHub tutorial on GitHub repository creation.
+## short description on myself
-My name is Dorota Miler, I enjoy programming and learning new things on JAVA. let's get the party started!
+My name is Dorota Miler, I enjoy programming and learning new things on **JAVA**.
+*Let's get the party started!*